mtpali/exclave/README.md

 - [TUIC v5 plugin](https://github.com/dyhkwong/Exclave/releases?q=tuic-plugin-1)
 - [Other obsolete plugins](https://github.com/dyhkwong/Exclave/releases/tag/0.12.0-0-legacy-plugins)

-Google Play Protect incorrectly declares that this app "may be harmful" and blocks it from installation.
+Google Play Protect has ever declared that this app "may be harmful" and blocks it from installation.
+There is no guarantee that this won't happen again in the future.
 It is nonsense to demand that developers prove their innocence.

 <details>

 Since August 2025, Google has been advancing a plan to block apps from being installed by users on certified Android devices if developers do not verify their identities and register their apps.
 Only organizations with D-U-N-S number can be approved to publish new apps that use `VpnService` on Play Store, and even if "limited distribution" outside Play Store for "hobbyist developers" that comes with limits on the number of apps and installations requires developers to provide real identity information.
 The developer of this app is unable and unwilling to provide real identity information and register this app and its plugins.
 As a result, you will end up have no choice but to use Android Debug Bridge (ADB) to install this app and its plugins on certified Android devices.

 </details>

+## License

+    Copyright (C) 2023 by dyhkwong
+    Copyright (C) 2021 by nekohasekai <contact-sagernet@sekai.icu>

+    This program (except for all files in directory "library/core/clash") is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    All files in directory "library/core/clash" are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Translation